abhishiva123/REAL-TIME-PERFORMANCE-MONITORING-USING-NEW-RELIC/README.md

 Real-Time Performance Monitoring System

-Description
+📌 Description

-This project is a real-time performance monitoring system that helps track CPU usage, response time, and error rates using New Relic or Datadog.
-It includes a React.js frontend, a Node.js/Express backend, and a MongoDB database to manage user authentication and alert configurations.
+This project is a Real-Time Performance Monitoring System that helps track CPU usage, response time, and error rates using New Relic or Datadog.

+It features a React.js frontend, a Node.js/Express backend, and a MongoDB database for user authentication and alert configurations.

+---

-Features
+🚀 Features

-Real-time Performance Metrics: Fetch data from New Relic or Datadog APIs.
+✅ Real-time Performance Metrics: Fetch data from New Relic or Datadog APIs.

-User Authentication: Secure sign-up and login system with JWT.
+✅ User Authentication: Secure sign-up and login system with JWT.

-Dashboard Interface: Displays key performance metrics.
+✅ Dashboard Interface: Displays key performance metrics visually.

-Alerts Management: Users can create alerts for performance thresholds.
+✅ Alerts Management: Users can create alerts for performance thresholds.

-Modern UI: Styled with CSS for a sleek appearance.
+✅ Modern UI: Styled with CSS for a sleek and responsive appearance.

+---

-Technologies Used
+🛠 Technologies Used

+Frontend:

+React.js

+React Router

-Frontend: React.js, React Router, Axios
+Axios

+Backend:

+Node.js

+Express.js

+MongoDB

-Backend: Node.js, Express.js, MongoDB, JWT Authentication
+JWT Authentication

+Monitoring APIs:

+New Relic

-Monitoring API: New Relic, Datadog
+Datadog

+---

-Installation & Setup
+🔧 Installation & Setup

 1️⃣ Clone the Repository